 Cloud computing enables new sourcing models in addition to the aforementioned options.
-These are called services which can be obtained "on demand".
-Cloud computing technology and services can be divided into three areas by the types of the resources provided (Benlian et al., 2018):
+These are services that can be obtained “on demand.”
+Cloud computing technology and services can be divided into three areas by the types of resources provided (Benlian et al., 2018):

 Software as a service (SaaS): Here, software is provided via the internet.
-The SaaS provider takes full responsibility for the software, i.e., for maintenance, support, administration, and development.
-The owner is not the user, but the
+The SaaS provider takes full responsibility for the software, i.e., maintenance, support, administration, and development.
+The owner is not the user but the

 provider (example: Salesforce CRM).

-Infrastructure as a Service (IaaS): The IaaS provider operates server systems for the customer, for example, for backup, archiving or even entire server farms in the sense of small data centers (example: Microsoft Azure).
+Infrastructure as a Service (IaaS): The IaaS provider operates server systems for the customer, for example, for backup, archiving, or even entire server farms in the sense of small data centers (example: Microsoft Azure).

-Platform as a Service (PaaS): This model is a merger of SaaS and IaaS.
+Platform as a Service (PaaS): This model is a combination of SaaS and IaaS.
 Here, complete bundles of hardware and software are offered (example: Google App Engine).

-A further distinction can be made between three different sourcing models in the context of cloud computing, namely the public cloud, the private cloud, and the managed private cloud (Johanning, 2019, p.
-161-162):
+A further distinction can be made between three different sourcing models in the context of cloud computing, namely the public cloud, the private cloud, and the managed private cloud (Johanning, 2019, pp. 161–162):

 Public cloud: The responsibility and the complete management of the cloud are taken over by an external provider.
 This ensures maximum scalability.
-Invoicing takes place via pay-per-use (the organization only pays for what is actually used).
+Invoicing is on a pay-per-use basis (the organization only pays for what is actually used).

 Private cloud: With this model, the IT department retains control over its own cloud.
-This model offers the advantage of security that is often questioned when outsourcing sensitive data.
+This model offers the advantage of security, which is often questioned when outsourcing sensitive data.

 In contrast to classic outsourcing, it is important to note that in cloud computing the service provider specifies standards that the organization has to adhere to.
-This stands in contrast to a classic outsourcing provider who adapts the outsourced systems as part of a customizing offer to the respective business processes and conditions.
-This necessitates a change and adaption of internal workflows and business processes.
+This stands in contrast to a classic outsourcing provider who adapts the outsourced systems to the respective business processes and conditions as part of a customized offer.
+Hence, cloud outsourcing necessitates a change and adaption of internal workflows and business processes.
 A central advantage of cloud computing over traditional outsourcing lies in the profitability, which comes in classic outsourcing solutions usually only after four to five years (Johanning, 2019).

-Shifting towards cloud technology has organizational and procedural implications for the IT department, and necessitates a transformation of the role of the IT within the organization (Vithayathil, 2018).
+Shifting toward cloud technology has organizational and procedural implications for the IT department and necessitates a transformation of the role of IT within the organization (Vithayathil, 2018).
 When it comes to the “external‐facing role of the IT department” (Vithayathil, 2018, p.
 641), the IT department becomes an intermediary between the cloud vendor who provides the cloud services and the business units that they support.
 When it comes to the “internal‐facing role of the IT department” (Vithayathil, 2018, p.
-641), the IT must develop new skills in understanding the business needs and problems faced.
-At the same time, the IT is “relieved of many of the traditional functions (e.g., installing, maintaining, upgrading IT infrastructure) because the cloud vendor takes on these functions” (Vithayathil, 2018, p.
+641), IT must develop new skills in understanding the business needs and problems faced.
+At the same time, IT is “relieved of many of the traditional functions (e.g., installing, maintaining, upgrading IT infrastructure) because the cloud vendor takes on these functions” (Vithayathil, 2018, p.
 641).
-As a consequence, IT employees get rid of related tasks, which necessitates the organization to think about downsizing the IT department, or to invest into a stronger support of the IT to increase business value.
+As a consequence, IT employees lose related tasks, which necessitates the organization thinking about downsizing the IT department or investing in stronger support for IT to increase business value.

 Self-Check Questions